Joe Graf Jr.: Personal life

 He is not related to Klaus Graf who is also a racing driver.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 Xfinity Series

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 ARCA Menards Series East

+CARS Late Model Stock Car Tour

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)